Resources and tips for online and virtual laboratory instruction

 Should a transition to remote delivery be required, here are some resources and tips:

-North American Network of Science Labs Online (scroll to bottom of page and look for "project summary")
+- North American Network of Science Labs Online (scroll to the bottom of the page and look for "project summary")

 Take part of the lab online

-- Many activities require students to become familiar with certain procedures and only physical practice of those processes will do.
-In such cases, consider whether or not there are other parts of the experience could be taken online--video demonstrations of techniques, online simulations, analysis of data, other pre- or post-lab work--and defer the physical practice parts until access is restored.
-The approach may suffice in the event of relatively brief disruptions.
+Many activities require students to become familiar with specific procedures, and only physical practice will do.
+In these cases, consider whether parts of the experience can move online.
+Some examples include video demonstrations of techniques, online simulations, data analysis, and other pre- or post-lab work.
+Defer the physical practice parts until access is restored.
+This approach may suffice in the event of relatively brief disruptions.